launchdarkly/js-client-sdk/README.md

 ### `EventSource` Polyfill

-If you need streaming support, but your browser does not support `EventSource` natively, you can install a polyfill, such as [eventsource](https://www.npmjs.com/package/eventsource).
+If you need streaming support, and you wish to support browsers that do not support `EventSource` natively, you can install a polyfill, such as [eventsource](https://www.npmjs.com/package/eventsource).

 You can load the polyfill via a script tag in the `<head>` before the script where you initialize `LDClient`: